How to Become a Utilization Review (UR) Nurse

 1. Nursing Case Management Certification (CMGT - BC)

-This certification is offered by the American Nurses Credentialing Center (ANCC) and remains valid for five years.
+The American Nurses Credentialing Center (ANCC) offers this certification, which is valid for five years.
 You should begin the recertification process while your original credential is still current.
 The CMGT - BC recertification requirements include the following:

 • Completion of 75 continuing education contact hours (CH)